broimsuperman/GmailDesktop/README.md

 ## Installation

-You can install Your Application Name by following these steps:
+You can install YGmail Desktop by following these steps:

 1. Clone the repository:
    ```bash